MicrosoftDocs/azure-docs/articles/azure-arc/servers/quickstart-onboard-portal.md

 7. On the **Review + generate** tab, review the summary information and then select **Download**.
 Otherwise if you need to make changes, you can select **Previous**.

+## Install and validate the agent

-The script must be run on the target machine you want to connect.
-It downloads the agent, installs it, and connects the machine as a single operation.
+With the script you just created, you need to log onto the target machine you want to connect to Azure Arc and run it.
+The script  downloads the agent, installs it, and connects the machine in a single operation.
+After the script is complete, you need to verify the machine by submitting a code that is displayed at the end of script execution.

 On the Non-Azure servers you want to manage: